How to Train Outsourcing Staff for the UK Tax Season | Outbooks

 Leverage Technology for Continuous Learning

 Training shouldn’t end once tax season starts.
-Maintain momentum by creating a knowledge base or internal wiki where staff can find updated policies, FAQs, and troubleshooting guides.
+Continue developing staff knowledge by creating a knowledge base or internal wiki where staff can find updated policies, FAQs, and troubleshooting guides.

 Record training sessions and store them in a shared resource library.
 Encourage peer learning by setting up online discussion channels where staff can exchange insights and solutions.